 Rural Metro Fire San Tan Valley Just Got a Major Upgrade — Meet Ladder Truck 845

 On May 26, 2026, Rural Metro Fire officially added Ladder Truck 845 to Station 841 at 911 E Hunt Highway, bringing a powerful new resource to the community.
-And on June 6th, you're invited to come celebrate it in person.
+On Saturday, June 6th, residents gathered to celebrate it in person at a public dedication and Push-In Ceremony.

 What Ladder Truck 845 Brings to San Tan Valley